-The entrepreneurship and economic development growth initiative is a collaborative partnership among the University of Iowa’s John Pappajohn Entrepreneurial Center (JPEC), the Office of the Vice President for Research and Economic Development (OVPR&ED), the Henry B. Tippie College of Business, the Office of the Executive Vice President & Provost, and other key university colleges, including the College of Engineering, College of Liberal Arts and Sciences, and University of Iowa health science colleges.
+The entrepreneurship and economic development growth initiative is a collaborative partnership among the University of Iowa’s John Pappajohn Entrepreneurial Center (Iowa JPEC), the Office of the Vice President for Research, the Office of the Executive Vice President & Provost, and the colleges of Business, Engineering, Liberal Arts and Sciences, and Health Sciences.

-- Develop a new campus-wide graduate student program in entrepreneurship, innovation and technology management
+- Expand campus-wide graduate student education and co-curricular programs in entrepreneurship, innovation, and technology commercialization.

-- Expand development and dissemination of the UI’s STEM innovation program for Iowa high school teachers and students through the UI's Jacobson Institute for Youth Entrepreneurship
+- Expand development and dissemination of the STEM Innovator, Biz Innovator, and Kid Innovator programs for Iowa high school and middle school teachers and students through the UI's Jacobson Institute for Youth Entrepreneurship

-- Connect students with startups and early-stage companies participating in Iowa JPEC’s statewide Venture School program to assist entrepreneurs with market assessment and strategic business planning
+- Connect students with startups and early-stage companies participating in Iowa JPEC’s statewide Venture School program for market assessment and strategic business planning assistance.

-- Provide strategic business consulting services to existing Iowa small-to-medium size companies through Iowa JPEC’s faculty/student business consulting program
+- Expand strategic business consulting and venture mentoring services delivered to Iowa family-owned and existing small-to-medium size companies through Iowa JPEC’s entrepreneurial venture outreach and engagement programs.

-- Continue offering the National Science Foundation I-Corps technology commercialization training program to faculty and graduate students to support the advancement of their research and innovations
+- Continue offering the National Science Foundation I-Corps technology commercialization training program to University of Iowa faculty and graduate students.

-- Expand statewide delivery of Iowa JPEC’s Venture School business acceleration training program, in part through partnerships with community colleges and other economic development and business accelerator organizations
+- Expand statewide delivery of Venture School business acceleration training program, partnering with select community colleges and entrepreneurial development organizations.

-- Strengthen technical support for faculty and student entrepreneurs through campus-wide collaborations for advanced product design, prototype creation and software application development
+- Strengthen technical support for faculty and student entrepreneurs through campus-wide collaborations for prototype creation, software development, and accessing venture capital.

 - Lead a statewide professional venture mentoring network to accelerate entrepreneurial venture formation and growth in collaboration with the other Pappajohn Centers across Iowa.